Payroll can be a very rewarding and satisfying job, especially because everyone likes to be paid on time and accurately!

 Please also be aware that HMRC charge interest on a daily rate for any late payments.

-Auto Enrolment Pensions have now increased the Minimum Contributions to 3% for Employers and 5% for Employees from April 2019.
+Auto Enrolment Pensions Minimum Contributions have remained at 3% for Employers and 5% for Employees from April 2020.

 More detailed information can be seen on the Pension Regulator website